erxu04/lab-4-ITMD361/README.md

-# lab-4
+# ITMD361 Lab 4
-Form Control Practice
+Form Control Practice with a basic HTML form and different input fields